IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/security/security-overview.md

 IT and business experts from the industry from ONE Record Task Force have explored and discussed the different connectivity configurations within the ONE Record network and two models – possibly complementary – were retained.

-ONE Record Security specifications are built around two concepts: mutual TLS (short for Transport Layer Security) and OAuth2 (an authorization protocol).
+ONE Record Security specifications are built around two concepts: mutual TLS (short for Transport Layer Security) and OIDC (an authorization protocol).
-Mutual TLS secures all the Node-to-Node channels whereas OAuth2 adds an extra security layer for identification and authentication.
+Mutual TLS secures all the Node-to-Node channels whereas OIDC adds an extra security layer for identification and authentication.

 IATA has conceptualized a first practical implementation, which is promoted as the official security model for ONE Record.
 This implementation is split in two modules:
 •	TLS authentication support, including the definition of certificate profiles and practical use of digital certificates for client and server certificates;